Our Yoga Practices

 Each yoga style can be practiced by everyone, from beginners to experienced.
 However, you may find that one yoga style is more appropriate to you, depending on your physical condition and expectations.

-Find our Ashtanga classes here
+Find our Iyengar classes here

-Modified poses are taught to suit everybody’s level of practice.
+Individual limitations are acknowledged and modified poses are taught to suit everybody’s level of practice.

-Find our general yoga classes here
+Find our General yoga classes here

 Find our stretching classes here

-Benefits of Yoga
+Some of the Benefits of Yoga